Backcountry Equine Colic and How to Handle it

 Gums of a colic horse, showing the change from a healthy pink to a toxic reddish-blue color.

-Many colic problems are manmade.
+Many equine colic problems are manmade.
 A horse in its natural environment grazes around 20 hours a day, covering large areas and eating small amounts of high-fiber forage constantly.
 This behavior allows a steady stream of feed and fiber to slowly process through the 90 feet of the intestinal tract.

 Somewhere, man decided it was better to raise horses in smaller confined areas and feed large amounts of rich, highly fermentable hay and grain so the whole digestive machine has to completely start and stop several times a day.

 Also, limiting the area the horse can roam increases the chance it will pick up a worm/parasite burden.
-As part of their life cycle, these worms migrate through the large intestinal blood vessels and intestinal wall, causing damage that increases the risk of colic.
+As part of their life cycle, these worms migrate through the large intestinal blood vessels and intestinal wall, causing damage that increases the risk of equine colic.

-There are several types of colic commonly seen in veterinary practice and the backcountry.
+There are several types of equine colic commonly seen in veterinary practice and the backcountry.
 Here is a simplified general description of a few.

 Gas colic: Did you ever wonder why bad hay is called “cow hay”?
 It turns out that the digestive bacteria in a cow’s stomach (rumen) can quickly adapt and digest almost anything.
 The bacteria in the horse’s digestive system are much more fragile and may not respond well to mold, weeds, or quick changes in diet.
 Feed that is unfamiliar or too rich can cause excess gas production, which distends the intestine and causes pain.